starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 ## Accessibility

-One of Harvest's design principles is _Treat customers like real humans_.
+One of Harvest’s design principles is _Treat customers like real humans_.
 We were insistent on making sure we built components to be accessible to customers with disabilities.
 Each component was designed with accessibility in mind, striving to comply with WCAG AA accessibility standards.

 ![Porchlight Accessibility guidelines and colors meeting accessibility standards](/img/work/pds-a11y.png)

-We aimed to involve all internal teams in the process by offering transparent explanations, comprehensive documentation, and educational materials about the UX team's initiatives to develop an inclusive system.
+We aimed to involve all internal teams in the process by offering transparent explanations, comprehensive documentation, and educational materials about the UX team’s initiatives to develop an inclusive system.

 ## Workshop Environment